Pulsar4xDevs/Pulsar4x/README.md

 **Important: there are a number of nuget packages that VS/Monodevelop should automaticaly get the first time you attempt to build.
 The IDE will have a number of errors but build the solution anyway, VS will get the packages for you.**

-##Working with the code:
+## Working with the code:
-I need to flesh this section out a bit more, but for now, read the pages in the wiki, or ask me on IRC.
+This section is a work in progress.
+Read the pages on the wiki, or ask me questions on IRC.